ElenaS13/SpringHibernateNotes/README.md

 Default constructor - no args constructor.
 #####We can inject dependencies by calling ANY method on your class.
 Simply give @Autowired

+FIELD INJECTION
+Inject dependencies by setting field values on your calss directly. (even private fields)